Eugene-Ovcharenko/optimizer/README.md

 ### Practical design formula

-Using equation above and setting the characteristic linear size $L=2a$,
+Using equation above and setting the characteristic linear size $L=2a$ (e.g. diameter of leaflet apparatus),

 $$
 |K|_\max = \frac{24(\delta{A}/A) _ \max}{L^2}